araval/words-and-identity/README.md

 # What Our Words Say

+Note: The service I was using to fetch old tweets (greptweet) has been retired.
+This no longer works.

 Consider the most frequently used words by different classes of people on their twitter:
 <p>
 <img src="https://github.com/araval/words-and-identity/blob/master/images/all.png" width = "1100px">